The National Debt Of Netherlands

 The two government securities in that list that the DSTA issues are:

-Treasury bills are a type of instrument that is commonly used by all governments for short-term financing.
+- DTC (Dutch Treasury Certificates): Basically, treasury bills.
+These instruments are commonly used by all governments for short-term financing.
 These securities are tradeable on the secondary money market.
 A DTC is never issued with a maturity of more than one year.

 The DTC does not pay any interest.
 However, the bills are sold at a discount and redeemed at full face value.